xcart/xcart-docs/_pages/kb_en/modules/ShopperApproved/configuration.md

 ![product_category_pages.png]({{site.baseurl}}/attachments/ref_3otm3RBq/product_category_pages.png)

 Options that you can define in the _Product and Category pages_ tab are as follows:
-* _Use Shopper Approved widget instead of the default one_ : YES/NO
+* _Use Shopper Approved widget instead of the default one_ : YES/NO (The widget will display the reviews submitted via the Shopper Approved module only, all reviews submitted earlier will not be available to customers)
 * _Star size_ : Regular/Big
 * _Maximum number of reviews to display_ : from 3 to 20
 * _Date format_ : choose the one you like better